 Sustainable Spirituality This workbook is designed to guide you through the process of creating an achievable plan for spiritual growth, one academic term at a time.

 Faith based observances are an important connection to religious community and a marker of identity within our diverse community.
 Folks will be observing privately or with others at many times during the year.
 This can be a good opportunity to support others and to expand your awareness.
 Our spiritual holidays calendar offers a glimpse of the religious diversity here at Lawrence.

 If you are planning to observe your own faith based holidays, plan ahead and speak with with professors.
 Lawrence faculty are very supportive of students' faith based observances and welcome a conversation about manage academic commitments when religious observances are held.
 Students are encouraged speak with their professors and may also contact one of the deans in our office for support or information.

 When a world class conservatory is right on campus, you can't help but put music with movement.
 At an Open Movement Jam anyone can sing dance, play and make music.
 Practice with your ensemble, improvise, and bravely connect.

 Lunch and conversation is offered for Lawrence employees on the fourth Friday of each month when classes are in session.
 This luncheon offers a space for the staff and faculty to share personal experiences around a specific topic, enjoy a presence of community outside of the classroom or office, and connect over a simple soup and salad.
 No reservation required.

-All lunches will start at noon at the Center for Spiritual and Religious Life.
+All lunches will start at noon email us at firstname.lastname@example.org to request the zoom link.